AP-Skill-Development-Corporation/GIST-AIML-Django/README.md

   - Pip version Check and Upgrade
   - Python Basics like variables,variable assignments, Data types,Function and its types, Function argument Types
   - Django installation and version check
-  - Project and App Creation, Overview of Admin app and User App Creations
+  - Project and App Creation, Overview of Admin app and User App Files
   - Running of Django Project, Interface between Controllers
   - HttpResponse with string and Html tag
   - Dynamic Url Mapping with single and two parameters with sample examples on each